nrdave/dotfiles/README.md

 - Something I noticed with Kdenlive specifically was that some parts of the UI didn't look right until I installed the Breeze theme, so also consider installing that as well.

+### River

+I keep this around in case I want to try something on the River compositor - I've been playing around with it for a bit and it's nice, but I still prefer Sway.

+Basically does most of what my Sway/Hyprland configs do.

 ### Sway